 AIJIC is asking legislators for court interpreters to be exempted from AB5 for the following reasons:

 - A key component when determining whether someone can continue operating as an independent is the “ABC test” adopted by the California Supreme Court in the 2018 Dynamex ruling which AB5 attempts to codify.
 According to the test, workers must be treated as employees, not independent contractors, if their jobs are central to a company’s core business.
 Pursuant to this reasoning, interpreters would continue to be an independent contractor if hired by a law firm or the courts, but if they’re providing services for an interpretation agency, then they would become employees.
-This is not to be taken lightly when considering that over 50% of most freelance interpreters’ earnings come from their work through interpretation agencies.
+This is not to be taken lightly when considering that many freelance interpreters’ earnings come from their work through interpretation agencies.

 - It is unlikely that the “benefits” of being an “employee” would ever be collectible.
 For example, if an interpreter has 35 clients and suffers vocal cord damage as a repetitive injury for her voice usage, would a claim by her against those 35 clients prevail?
 Most likely, each client would argue as their defense that the work that was done for them was minimal and thus could not have resulted in the injury.
 Unemployment insurance for an interpreter also would not apply if the interpreter gets a new “job” from another company soon after being “laid off.”
 Agencies would not be required to offer medical insurance or other benefits.